standard-for-public-code/standard-for-public-code/criteria/coding-in-the-open.md

 ## What this does

-* Transparency
+* Improves transparency
-* Better quality code
+* Increases code quality
-* Auditability
+* Facilitates auditing processes

 ## What this does not do